wescamp/A_New_Order-1.10/A_New_Order/readme.txt

 Initially one player said the story is similar to the Dune; I've read the Dune, but if I was influenced, it was subconscious.
 Later I have introduced three references to Dune within the campaign.
-You should have no troubles to find them :) ... but actually only two are left now, once Sigil removed Aragwaithi.
+You should have no trouble with finding them :) ... but actually only two are left now, once Sigil removed Aragwaithi.
 The "sietches" (settlements of Aragwaithi) name was taken from Dune.